California sues Trump administration to recover $1 billion high-speed rail grant

 The Federal Railroad Administration announced Thursday it would end its $928 million contract with California because the state hadn’t kept up its end of the agreement and “has failed to make reasonable progress on the project.”
 It also said California “abandoned” its initial plan to build the high-speed train from San Francisco to Los Angeles.

 Newsom insists he has not abandoned the ultimate goal to connect the two major cities, although he generated widespread confusion during his February State of the State speech when he announced there “simply isn’t a path” for that part of the project.
-Instead said he would focus in the short-term goal of connecting Central Valley cities Merced and Bakersfield.
+Instead, Newsom said he would focus in the short-term on connecting Central Valley cities Merced and Bakersfield.

+The lawsuit argues high speed rail is critical for the state’s transportation needs and efforts to reduce greenhouse gas emissions.

-In the temporary restraining order the Newsom administration plans to file, the state argues the Trump administration’s decision to claw back the money was spurred by a desire for political retribution.
+In the temporary restraining order the Newsom administration plans to file, the state argues the Trump administration’s decision to claw back the money was political retaliation.

 “The real motive underlying FRA’s action was political: to punish California for opposing President Trump’s proposed border wall,” the state plans to argue.
-“There is no reasonable alternative explanation for FRA’s abrupt and unprecedented action or the manner in which it disregarded its own practice and established principles of fairness and due process.”
+“There is no reasonable alternative explanation for FRA’s abrupt and unprecedented action.”

 The lawsuit links Trump’s decision to restrict California rail funding to Newsom’s criticism of Trump’s immigration plan.